YottaDB/YDBDoc/ProgGuide/functions.rst

    4
    YDB>

-In the above example, the local variable NG contains a non-graphic character which does not display between two double-width characters in Unicode.
+In the above example, the local variable NG contains a non-graphic character which does not display between two double-width UTF-8 characters.

 Example: